-What is a Hybrid Class?: Because we have a hybrid class, we will meet on campus in a classroom two days each week.
-One day will be virtual on zoom.
-All exams will be taken from our classroom in a face-to-face setting.
-Class will be interactive when in person and on zoom.
-When in zoom on virtual Fridays, you are expected to attend each class session with your camera on.
+What is a Hybrid Class?: Our class is officially listed as a hybrid class.
+This is because we have virtual class days through zoom and face-to-face test days.
+All exams will be taken from a classroom in a face-to-face setting.
+Class sessions through zoom will be interactive.
+You are expected to attend each zoom class session with your camera on.
 Students who do not turn cameras on will be placed into the Zoom waiting room.
 There will be group work where you will be expected to actively discuss problems with your classmates.
 Group work may be collected at any time for credit.